 It might feel difficult and never ending.

-Sometimes we are so focused on ourselves or the finish line.
+Sometimes we are so focused on ourselves or

 But we always need to